Components

 - Merges multiple deltas into a single snapshot payload (for

-get_delta_since). - Surfaces suggested auth updates (e.g., rotated cosigner commitments) so metadata remains aligned with the network.
+get_delta_since). - Surfaces suggested auth updates (e.g., rotated authorized key commitments) so metadata remains aligned with the network.

 Storage